Do you want to know how to make skin color for your paintings?

 We make skin colors from the three primary colors.

 This demo is watercolor.
 Oil color names are the same.
 Acrylic color names may be somewhat different.
-Just use a trio of primary colors.
+Just use a trio of the primary colors.

 Watercolors use more water and less pigment for the lighter values.
 The white paper shows through the color to lighten it.